 1 State Program Name: HOPWA

 Funding Sources: HOPWA

 Describe the state program addressed by the Method of Distribution.
 State HOPWA serves counties that do qualify to receive HOPWA grant funds from HUD.

 Describe all of the criteria Criteria for selection is as follows:

 that will be used to select Criteria Points

 applications and the relative importance of these criteria.
 Program Description and Capacity 25

-triese criteria.
+mese cinteria.
 Implementation Plan 25

 Budget Overview 25

 Outcomes and Evaluation Plan 25

-Total 100
+Total 1

 Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
-(HOPWA only) CDPH/OA issued grants to 20 existing sponsors through June 30, 2024, to propose through June 30, 2024, to propose and supportive serprograms to PLWHs throughout 40-no EMSAs.
-Every project sponsor provide client services, and one subcontracts community-based organization to provide the services. ovide vices n- es direct with a
+(HOPWA only) oviding full existing project sponsors through Jule 2028, to provide housing assistance supportive services programs to Personsed With HIV (PLWHs) throughout 40-no

 In the case of loss of a project sponsor or a change in program delivery for a specific county or counties, CDPH/OA solicits project sponsors through a Request for Application (RFA) process that allows equal access to all grassroots, faith-based and community-based organizations, and governmental housing and health agencies in that jurisdiction.
-Project sponsors that subcontract with other agencies must also use a selection process that provides
+Project sponsors that subcontract with other agencies

-full access to all grassroots, faith-based and community-based organizations.
+must also use a selection process that provides full access to all grassroots, faith-based and community-based organizations.

-The project sponsor Encompass notified CDPH/OA that they will be ending their HOPWA program on June 30, 2023.
-CDPH/OA will solicit a replacement project sponsor through a RFA process for Santa Cruz County.
-The RFA is scheduled to release before the end of Encompass's HOPWA program and will be circulated widely among local organizations.
+The project sponsor, Planned Parenthood, notified CDPH/OA that they will be ending their HOPWA program effective June 30, 2023.

+CDPH/OA is soliciting a replacement project sponsor through a RFA process for Solano County.
+The RFA is scheduled to release in early 2024 and will be circulated widely among local organizations.

 State HOPWA project sponsors participate in local HIV/AIDS needs and service planning efforts and prioritize the HOPWA allocation to fill local HIV/AIDS housing and supportive services gaps.
-To address the most urgent needs of PLWH, and to assist in meeting the goal of the National HIV/AIDS Strategy to reduce the percentage of persons in HIV medical care who are homeless, project sponsors may select from the following eligible HOPWA activities:
+To address the most urgent needs of PLWH, and to assist in meeting the goal of the national HIV/AIDS strategy to reduce the percentage of persons in HIV medical care who are homeless, project sponsors may select from the following eligible HOPWA activities:

-- Tenant based rental assistance

-- Short term rent, mortgage, and utility assistance
+- Tenant-Based Rental Assistance (TBRA)

+- Short-Term Rent, Mortgage, and Utility Assistance (STRMU)

-- Facility based housing operations of existing permanent or transitional HIV/AIDS housing programs
+- Facility based housing operations of existing permanent or transitional HIV/AIDS housing programs.

-- Facility based housing hotel/motel voucher assistance
+- Facility based housing hotel/motel voucher assistance.

 - Permanent Housing Placement Assistance

 - Housing Information Services

 - Supportive Services